Once you have a question to study it is time to gather the information you will need to make a convincing argument.

 3.Evaluating Websites: Not every website has reliable information.
 Use the CRAP test to help determine the value of the source.

-(The CRAP test) Currency (is the website current?)
+(The CRAPP test) Currency (is the website current?)

 Reliability (Is the information from a reliable or trustworty source?)